kolenaIO/kolena/docs/metrics/bertscore.md

 \text{similarity}(\mathbf{x_i}, \mathbf{\hat{x}_j}) = \frac{\mathbf{x_i}^\top \mathbf{\hat{x}_j}}{||\mathbf{x_i}||\space||\mathbf{\hat{x}_j}||}
 $$

 which simply reduces to $\mathbf{x_i}^\top \mathbf{\hat{x}_j}$ since both $\mathbf{x_i}$ and $\mathbf{\hat{x}_j}$ are pre-normalized.
-With these definitions, we can now calculate the BERT precision, recall, and f1-score.
+With these definitions, we can now calculate the BERT-precision, BERT-recall, and BERT-F1.

-#### BERT Precision
+#### BERT-Precision

 $$
 P_\text{BERT} = \frac{1}{|\hat{x}|} \sum_{\mathbf{\hat{x}_j} \in \hat{x}} \underbrace{\max_{\mathbf{x_i} \in x}\overbrace{\mathbf{x_i}^\top \mathbf{\hat{x}_j}}^\text{cosine similarity}}_\text{greedy matching}
 $$

-Though the formula may seem intimidating, the BERT precision is conceptually similar to the [precision formula](precision.md), but uses greedy matching to maximize the similarity score between a reference word and the current candidate word.
+Though the formula may seem intimidating, BERT-precision is conceptually similar to the [precision formula](precision.md), but uses greedy matching to maximize the similarity score between a reference word and the current candidate word.
 This is because the language domain can have multiple words that are similar in context to the ground truth, and the words of a sentence can be arranged in different ways while preserving the same meaning - thus, why we use greedy matching.

-#### BERT Recall
+#### BERT-Recall

 $$
 R_\text{BERT} = \frac{1}{|x|} \sum_{\mathbf{x_i} \in x} \underbrace{\max_{\mathbf{\hat{x}_j} \in \hat{x}}\overbrace{\mathbf{x_i}^\top \mathbf{\hat{x}_j}}^\text{cosine similarity}}_\text{greedy matching}
 $$

-Once again, the BERT recall is conceptually similar to the [recall formula](recall.md).
+Once again, the BERT-recall is conceptually similar to the [recall formula](recall.md).
 Note that we flip $\hat{x}$ with $x$ when calculating recall.

-#### BERT F1-Score
+#### BERT-F1

 $$
 F_\text{BERT} = 2 \times \frac{P_\text{BERT} \times R_\text{BERT}}{P_\text{BERT} + R_\text{BERT}}
 $$

-The formula is the same as the [F1-score formula](f1-score.md), replacing the precision and recall components with BERT precision and recall.
+The formula is the same as the [F1-score formula](f1-score.md), replacing the precision and recall components with BERT-precision and BERT-recall.

 In a more advanced implementation of BERTScore, extra steps are taken to finetune the metric.
 These include: